Sharded Cluster High Availability¶

 If all members of a replica set within a shard are unavailable, all data held in that shard is unavailable.
 However, the data on all other shards will remain available, and it’s possible to read and write data to the other shards.
 However, your application must be able to deal with partial results, and you should investigate the cause of the interruption and attempt to recover the shard as soon as possible.

 Three distinct mongod instances provide the config database using a special two-phase commits to maintain consistent state between these mongod instances.
 Cluster operation will continue as normal but chunk migration and the cluster can create no new chunk splits.
 Replace the config server as soon as possible.
-If all multiple config databases become unavailable, the cluster can become inoperable.
+If all config databases become unavailable, the cluster can become inoperable.

 All config servers must be running and available when you first initiate a sharded cluster.